jeverduzco/verduzco-me/content/en/legal/cookies.md

 You can remove and block all cookies from My Website, but some of it will not work or the quality may be affected.

 If you have any questions about My Website's cookie policy, you can send a message from the Telegram button.

+*Content translated by DeepL Pro API*